ayaan2340/raytracer/README.md

 # Monte Carlo Path Tracer

-A Monte Carlo path tracer inspired by *Ray Tracing in One Weekend*, refactored to be run multithreaded on CPU and GPU with metrics for benchmarking.
+A Monte Carlo path tracer designed to be run multithreaded on CPU and GPU with metrics for benchmarking.

 ### Progression:
 ![Render progressions](images/journey.gif)